DataNext27/deckboard-ohm-ram/README.md

 Display hardware status from Open Hardware Monitor on Deckboard button

 ## NOW WITH RAM !!
 This extension is made by Riva Farabi, not me.
+All credits go to him.

 I just updated it a bit to add the display of RAM usage